coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 purpose a couple of syntactic constructions behaving similar to tacticals (and often named as such in this chapter).
-The ``:`` tactical moves hypotheses from the context to the conclusion, while ``=>`` moves hypotheses from the conclusion to the context, and ``in`` moves back and forth an hypothesis from the context to the conclusion for the time of applying an action to it.
+The ``:`` tactical moves hypotheses from the context to the conclusion, while ``=>`` moves hypotheses from the conclusion to the context, and ``in`` moves back and forth a hypothesis from the context to the conclusion for the time of applying an action to it.

 While naming hypotheses is commonly done by means of an ``as`` clause in the